 Virginia holds a First Class Honours degree in War Studies and American Studies from the University of Wolverhampton and a Master's degree in Intelligence and Strategic Studies at the University of Wales, Aberystwyth.

-Virginia is the co-author on the Adelphi Book Drugs, Insecurity and Failed States: the Problems of Prohibition (2012).
+Virginia is the author of Boko Haram: Nigeria’s Islamist Insurgency (London: Hurst, 2015) and the co-author on the Adelphi Book Drugs, Insecurity and Failed States: the Problems of Prohibition (2012).